ibm-cloud-docs/devsecops/devsecops-tutorial.md

 Multiple repositories must be configured during the guided setup, as described in the next sections.

-For each repository, you can either clone the repository that's provided as a sample, or you can provide a URL to an existing IBM-hosted Git Repos and Issue Tracking (GRIT) repository that you own.
+For each repository, you can either clone the repository that is provided as a sample, or you can provide a URL to an existing IBM-hosted Git Repos and Issue Tracking (GRIT) repository that you own.
 The toolchain supports linking only to existing GRIT repositories.
 {: note}

 ### Application